midchildan/dotfiles/README.md

 after you've completed the installation process.
 This would take care of the issues which arise from the lack of Nix.

+### Fira Code

+[Fira Code](https://github.com/tonsky/FiraCode) is the recommended font.
+Ligatures aren't enabled.
+If you don't like Fira Code for whatever reason, there's a [patch](patches/font-monospace.patch) to use Monospace instead.

 ## Installation

 ### Step 1: Setup your repository